UK-NABES/UK-NABES.github.io/README.md

 The NABES website uses github actions to automatically build and redelopy the https://uk-nabes.github.io site when changes are made to the `main` branch of the repository.

+You can etiher edit a file locally and upload files, or add files in the web interface to github.
+Either way is fine!

 ### Some details about the site setup

 The site uses [Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll), a simple way to build a site using only [markdown](https://daringfireball.net/projects/markdown/basics) (plain text) files.